Montmorency Cherry Tree

 The fruit is large sized with bright red skin.
 The flesh is amber and the juice is clear.
 Because it's self-fertile only one tree is needed to produce armloads of delicious, tangy cherries.

-The tree grows 25 to 30 feet tall with a spread close to the same.
 Montmorency Cherry trees can be maintained at any height with pruning.
-As with all Sour Cherry’s it has a beautiful shape for a featured spot in the landscape.
-It is extremely winter hardy and heavy bearing.
+As with all Sour Cherry Trees, it has a beautiful shape for a featured spot in the landscape.
+It is extremely winter-hardy and heavy bearing.

 You will not be disappointed with this outstanding sour cherry.
 Grow the Montmorency cherry; it is the standard by which pie cherries are judged.